emilyblackk/Black-Emily-Mario-Kart-8-Repo/manuscripts/READ_ME.md

-This folder contains the manuscripts associated with the project: the pre-registration file, and the project manuscript
+This folder contains the manuscripts associated with the project: the pre-registration file, and the project manuscript.

+PLEASE NOTE: Updates were made on the manuscript .Rmd and .pdf after the assignment deadline (Sept 28th).
+I was confused by project guidelines for the manuscript rendering and completion, so I added elements today (Oct 3).
+Please reach out to me at emily@zoology.ubc.ca if you have questions or concerns.